 11.So now, do not be afraid, my daughter.
 All that you say, I will do for you, for everyone at the gate of my people knows that you are a worthy woman.

-13.Stay here tonight, and in the morning, if he will redeem you, fine; he will redeem you.
-But if he is not pleased to redeem you, as surely as Jehovah lives, I will redeem you.
+13.Stay tonight, and in the morning, if he will redeem you, fine; he will redeem you.
+But if he is not pleased to redeem you, as Jehovah lives, I will redeem you.
 Lie down until morning.”

-14. And she lay at his feet until morning, and she arose before anyone could recognize his neighbor.
-And he said, “Do not let it be known that a woman came to the threshing-floor!”
+14. And she lay at his feet until morning, and she arose before anyone could recognize his neighbor, for he said, “Let it not be known that a woman came to the threshing-floor!”

 15. And he said, “Bring me the cloak that is on you, and you hold it.”
 And she held it while he measured out six measures of barley and then lay it on her.
 And she went into the city.